Fuzss/forgeconfigapiport/README.md

 The problem is though, this command uses custom command argument types not supported by vanilla Minecraft by default.
 Registering custom command argument types unfortunately leads to issues when Forge Config Api Port is installed on a dedicated server or LAN host, as it attempts to sync those argument types to clients, which are unable to understand them when Forge Config Api Port is not installed, preventing a connection to the server.

 Forge filters command argument types before sending them to the client, to make sure only supported argument types the client can understand are sent.
-Fabric does not do this.
+Fabric/Quilt does not do this.
 Therefore, on a dedicated server this issue is simply avoided by not registering the `/config` command (clicking on file links does not work in the server console anyway).

 For LAN play though, the mentioned config option exists, to allow other clients without the mod to join.
 Note that changing this option requires a game restart!